 - Hide Widget Options determines whether to show an icon to expose additional widget settings.
 These settings include saving and loading defined filters, appending to an existing filter definition in the map if it exists, and persisting the filter even after the widget is closed.

 - If the web map has an existing predefined filter applied, Append Filter to Existing Web Map Filter Using OR or And allows you to decide if you want to override this filter or append filters created in this widget to the existing web map filter.
 By default, this widget will override the web map filter.
-Additionally, enabling this will persist filters across multiple groups.

 - Zoom to determines whether to zoom the map to the extent of the filtered data.
 By default, the map maintains its current extent.